fenimore/ghess/README.md

 - Check/checkmate is going to be a pain...
 - King and Queen Move validation
 - FEN import
-- Store PGN
 - Castle PGN input
-- Print pgn history on crash
-- And many more
-- empassant
 - Move history/ Undo
-- Save game history to board (not automatic)
+- Save game history to board (not automatic)?

 ### Fen String examples: